Woman injured after crashing into a home in Bristol Township: Police

-BRISTOL TWP., Pennsylvania (WPVI) -- A woman is hospitalized after crashing into a home on Bristol Emile Road in Bristol Township, Bucks County.
+BRISTOL TWP., Pennsylvania (WPVI) -- A woman is hospitalized in critical condition after crashing into a home on Bristol Emile Road in Bristol Township, Bucks County.

 Authorities said the driver crashed into a house along the 600 block of Bristol Emile Road in Bristol Township early Saturday morning.